beyersmann-lab/beyersmannlab/content/authors/associate-professor-elisabeth-lisi-beyersmann/_index.md

 She then commenced a Master of Science degree at the University of Stuttgart in 2003, while shifting her research focus to Psycholinguistics.
 Her Masters project was hosted by Prof Friedemann Pulvermueller at the *University of Cambridge, UK*, where she spent most of 2005.
 She used the recordings of event-related potentials (ERPs) to investigate rapid, spoken language processing in the brain, and completed her degree in 2006.

-In 2007, Lisi moved to Australia to undertake a PhD in Cognitive Science at *Macquarie University* under the supervision of Prof Anne Castles and Prof Max Coltheart.
+In 2007, Lisi moved to Australia to undertake a PhD in Cognitive Science at *Macquarie University* under the supervision of Professor Anne Castles and Emeritus Professor Max Coltheart.
 Her PhD project focussed on understanding how children and adults rapidly read words that contain multiple morphemes (e.g. un-pack-ing) using experimental methods such as lexical decision and masked priming.

 *E﻿mployment*